kubeslice/gateway-certs-generator/README.md

 # Certificate Generator for Slice Gateway

-The `gateway-certs-generator` is an opinionated single-file OpenVPN TLS certificate configuration generator for slice gateways. it is an enhancement to `easy-rsa` (typically bundled with OpenVPN).
+The `gateway-certs-generator` is an opinionated single-file OpenVPN TLS certificate configuration generator for slice gateways.
+It's an enhancement to `easy-rsa` (typically bundled with OpenVPN).

-To create and maintain a PKI CA, use the CLI tool `easy-rsa`.
-Using the tool create a root certificate authority, and request and sign certificates including intermediate CAs and certificate revocation lists (CRL).
+`easy-rsa` is a CLI tool/utility to build and manage a PKI CA. use the CLI tool `easy-rsa`.
+Using the tool, create a root certificate authority, and request and sign certificates including intermediate CAs and certificate revocation lists (CRL).

 ## Getting Started
 It is strongly recommended to use a released version.